sileshn/ElementaryWSL2/README.md

 	* Download and install the latest Linux kernel update package from [here](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi).

 ## Install
+* Make sure all the steps mentioned under "Requirements" are completed.
 * [Download](https://github.com/sileshn/ElementaryWSL/releases/latest) installer zip
 * Extract all files in zip file to same directory
 * Set version 2 as default.
 Note that this step is required only for manual installation.